Steps¶

 Execution pauses until external input resumes the workflow |

-StepResult is more than an output container — it is also a control-flow signal to the engine.
+StepResult is more than an output container.
+It is also a control-flow signal to the engine.

 Step lifecycle¶